litteup/cohort3-backend-project/README.md

     * OThers goes here

 # How to use the project
+    1. Step by step guide on quick way to use the app
+    2. Second step.
+    3. Navigate here and there.
+    4. Accessing help.
+    5. Contact developers.

 # How to setup / install the project.
 * _file structure_